• About Me

 • Wash and trim green beans.
 Cut into bite sized pieces if you prefer.

-• Pack Jars tightly with green beans and fill jars with boiling water leaving 1" headspace.
+• Pack Jars tightly with green beans, add canning salt and fill jars with boiling water leaving 1" headspace.
 Add lid and ring tightened fingertip tight.

 Canning green beans is a great way to preserve them!
 Learning how to can green beans might seem difficult, but it's easier than you think!
 In just a few minutes, you can have flavorful and shelf stable fresh green beans in your pantry!